beachbumsjr/beachbumsjr.github.io/README.md

-# beachbums
-beachbums website
-im cool so i made robotics website lol
+# BeachBums Jr Official Website
+The BeachBumsJr website is for people to learn about the beach bums jr, a first robotics team